Ann and George Colony Hall

 A Place to Celebrate Community and the Arts

 Choate Rosemary Hall will break ground on the new 50,000-square-foot Colony Hall in early winter 2018.
-Named in honor of a lead gift from Trustee George F. Colony ’72, and made possible through the generosity of many other lead gifts, the building is an architectural and programmatic complement to the adjacent Paul Mellon Arts Center.
+Named in honor of a lead gift from Trustee George F. Colony ’72 and his wife Ann.
+The building is an architectural and programmatic complement to the adjacent Paul Mellon Arts Center.

 Designed by Robert A.M.
 Stern Architects, Colony Hall will also be the realization of a longtime goal of the School’s Strategic Plan – to allocate appropriate resources so that the entire school community can gather to share, celebrate, and reflect.